MikeMcQuaid/mikemcquaid.com/cv.md

 ### Skills

+I am a genuine full-stack engineer: I have happily worked on everything from HTML/CSS/JavaScript to Linux kernel hardware device driver development.

-Widespread, proven experience maintaining, sustaining, growing and contributing to open source software projects and communities of all sizes.
+Widespread, proven experience leading, maintaining, sustaining, growing and contributing to open source software projects and communities of all sizes.

+Regularly advocate for, design and implement CI/testing/automation systems and processes to make engineers dramatically more productive.

 Extensive experience building, maintaining and fixing large and small, green field and legacy software using Ruby, Rails, Git, Bash/shell scripts, C, MySQL and CMake.
 Productive with other languages and technologies in hours.
 Led many cross-platform development/ports of applications.

-Regularly advocate for, design and implement CI/testing/automation systems and processes to make engineers dramatically more productive.

-I am a genuine full-stack engineer: I have happily worked on everything from HTML/CSS/JavaScript to Linux kernel hardware device driver development.

 ### Experience